SarahandJeff/the5thday2.0/README.md

 * We added a weighted backpack system thanks to s-core. there are 4 backpacks.
 Civilian aka starter.
 Small, Medium & Large military backpacks each level increases your carrying capacity.
 These are crafted by leveling your armor skills.
 Leveling armor can be done a few ways.
 By crafting cloth, letting your armor take damage and lastly by crafting armor mods.
 * Biome protection is a thing.
 Each biome has a so called biome boss.
 They are tied to your trader reputation.
-While in the forrest biome when you reach level 10 or higher you have a 3% chance every 5 minutes to spawn the forrest boss.
+While in the forrest biome when you reach level 10 or higher you have a 5% chance every 5 minutes to spawn the forrest boss.
   Each biome has a special ore.
-Forrest and burnt forrest is Nitrate.
-Desert is Oil shale and Snow is Iron.
-Make sure to read AOM V1.
+Forrest iron and burnt forrest is Nitrate.
+Desert is Oil shale and Snow is coal Make sure to read AOM V1.
 * Speaking of trader rep. when you reach level 10 you also now have the ability to craft a trader Purchacing vending machine to place in your base.
 Starting with trader Rekt.
 * Time: time is a wonderful thing too bad you can't tell time.
 Waite loot a couch and see if you can find a blue cell phone..
 Just